CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 In Q2’23, CrowdStrike’s free cash flow margin was already at 27%, not far from the 36% guided at the mid-point, albeit non-GAAP.
 And Q3 and Q4 would be even closer, given net new ARR generation is typically greater in the second half of the year as CIOs draw up cloud budgets for the following calendar year.
 In addition, the operating margin is also typically higher in H2, as costs for payroll taxes, new hires, and annual sales and marketing events are mostly paid in H1.

 The rosy outlook shows management’s belief in CrowdStrike’s superior platform products and best-of-class economies of scale.
-Wall Street loved the update and estimates CrowdStrike to hit $17B revenue in 2033 or 22% CAGR!
+Wall Street loved the update and estimates CrowdStrike will hit $17B revenue in 2033 or 22% CAGR!
 (I beg to differ, and we’ll see why)

 But are the new targets achievable, and how does it translate into value creation?